-PSY213 Human Growth & Development
+PSY-213 Human Growth and Development

 This course examines the theories of the biological, social, and psychological development of human beings throughout the life span.
-Prerequisite: Principles of Psychology (PSY101).
+This course may be taken either as a prerequisite course for the pre-nursing program, or as an elective by non-Psychology majors.
+The course does not satisfy the requirements of the A.A.
+Psychology Concentration program.
+Prerequisite: Grade of C or better in Principles of Psychology (PSY101).